NexaLinux/docs.nexalinux.github.io/Developers/iso.md

 We use Penguins' eggs for packaging Nexa Linux.
 Huge thanks to the developer, [Piero Proietti](https://github.com/pieroproietti), for developing this awesome project.
 !!!

-!!!danger Critical warning
+!!!danger Development only
 The ISO creator script is used for development ONLY.
-Please, do NOT run this on your main PC and redistribute the ISO.
+Please, do __NOT__ run this on your main PC.
 !!!

 First, start off with a clean Arch Linux [VM](https://en.wikipedia.org/wiki/Virtual_machine).
 No desktop enviroment, no users.
 Use the root user.
 You can set any password for `root` you like, it will be removed later.